ArtemShkumat/AiGM/Documentation/Overview.md

 The user can leave the game at any point.
 Next session, the system reloads all JSON data--locations, NPC states, active quests.
 The LLM sees only relevant data for each scene, preserving continuity over days or weeks.
 4. Concurrency & Performance
-A BackgroundJobService queue ensures big tasks (like generating a whole new quest with multiple NPCs/locations) happen sequentially, preventing GPU overload.
+A Hangfire job queue ensures big tasks (like generating a whole new quest with multiple NPCs/locations) happen sequentially, preventing GPU overload.
 For small interactions (like a quick conversation with a single NPC), the user might only see a brief queue wait if multiple tasks are pending.
 5. Tone & Setting Customizations
 The gameSetting field in each prompt ensures users can run "Medieval fantasy," "Space opera," or "Zombie apocalypse" worlds.